12 Secrets You Didn’t Know About Charles’ and Diana’s Wedding

 Breaking with tradition

 When Diana broke tradition by not including “obey” in her wedding vows, she and Charles became the first British royal couple to ditch the antiquated instruction, according to History.com.
 However, Diana didn’t vary that much from tradition promising to “love him, comfort him, honor and keep him in sickness and health,” says Brides.com.
-But here’s another tradition that may be broken when Prince Harry and his bride-to-be walk down the aisle.
+Here are some facts you never knew about past royal weddings.

 Before Diana and Charles got hitched in 1981, a British citizen hadn’t married an heir to the throne since 1660, says History.com.
 This 1660 bride was a true commoner, albeit one with a scandalous secret.
 A former maid of honor, Anne Hyde, ended up marrying the future King James II because she was seven months pregnant with his child.
 Sadly, Anne would never become queen, dying in her 30s.
 However, she wasn’t to be the last commoner—far from it.
 Prince William’s beloved, the now Duchess of Cambridge, Kate Middleton, was a commoner as well.
-And his brother, Prince Harry, will be following along when he ties the knot with commoner Meghan Markle in May.
+And his brother, Prince Harry, tied the knot with commoner Meghan Markle in 2018.
 Catch these gorgeous photos of Pippa Middleton’s wedding.

 The famous engagement ring was off the shelf

 The famous sapphire engagement ring that now adorns the hand of the Duchess of Cambridge, wasn’t custom-made, reports Good Housekeeping.
 Diana selected the white-gold diamond-encrusted ring from the Garrard jewelry collection catalog.
-Find out the one rule Prince Harry may break at his upcoming nuptials.
+Now, take a look at the most iconic royal wedding photos throughout history.